shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     - Pipeline provides the option to retry multiple times before failing the refresh.

-    - Pipeline provides the ability to refresh within seconds whereas with dataflow, scheduled refresh is every 30 minutes.
+    - Pipeline provides the ability to refresh within seconds, whereas with dataflow, scheduled refresh is every 30 minutes.

 ## Task 4: Create new Data Pipeline